DeepAstronomy/Website/index.md

   #overlay_color: green
   caption: "Image Caption here"
   actions:
-    - label: "See More"
+    - label: "Learn More"
       url: /index.html
-excerpt: "post excerpt"
+excerpt: "We create original astronomy content - for you to use!"
-#tagline: "tagline"
+tagline: "tagline"
 ---

 This is a test to see how to enter **content**.